creadigme/aurelia-docgen/README.md

 npm i @creadigme/aurelia-stories -D
 # or
 yarn add @creadigme/aurelia-stories -D
-# or for global usage
+# or for global use
 yarn add @creadigme/aurelia-stories -g
 ```